vilhjalmur12/syllabus-2018/assignments/day04/README.md

 ```
 (Added files to copy and changes the remote-exec command)

+Apply these changes to Terraform, you may have to use `terraform destroy`, because Terraform
+does not take adding a file as reason enough to recreate an instance.

 Now we have a fresh instance running and we have copied the `instance_game_api_instance.sh`
 initialization script and the `docker-compose.yml` file over to the instance's home directory.